- Jenni Crain

 Millett is best known for her activism, scholarship, and written work, particularly Sexual Politics (1970).
 Her multidisciplinary career challenged socially accepted violations of human rights and civil liberties, examining issues such as the influence of patriarchy on women’s lived experience, methods of torture as forms of control, and institutionalization as a corrective mechanism against deviation from cultural norms.
 Through Terminal Piece, which transformed the gallery into both an environmental cage and a stage, Millett brought attention to the influence of isolation to expose its use by everyday regimes that enforce power through systemic suppression and domination.

-The installation is composed of forty-seven folding chairs set in two rows positioned behind a series of bars that span the length of the exhibition space.
+The installation is composed of forty-six folding chairs set in two rows positioned behind a series of bars that span the length of the exhibition space.
 A lone female mannequin sits in the back row and faces the viewer.
 This setup subverts conventional modes of viewership, wherein the public is positioned both as spectator and as spectated, as persecutor and as pawn.
 By manipulating the mechanics of theatrical space, Millett destabilizes forms of agency and access, raising inquiry into constructs of complicity, surveillance, and demarcation as strategies of repression.
 Organized with the support of Kate Millett’s estate, Kate Millett: Terminal Piece provides an opportunity to reevaluate the roles that we each perform in perpetuating structures of injustice.
 For, as Millett writes, “No system of oppression operates without collaborators.”1

 Kate Millett, “The Basement: A True Story of Violence in an American Family” (New York: Simon & Schuster, 1979), 4.